-- The notification rate of shigellosis in Greece is low. - Based on data for the 2004-2022 period: - The mean annual number of reported cases was low (62, SD=29). - A statistically significant increasing trend of the shigellosis notification rate was observed during this period. - The notification rate of the disease had a statistically significant seasonal trend; the mean monthly notification rate increased during summer months, reaching a peak in August. - The disease was more frequently reported among children, especially in the age group of 0-4 years. - 8% of the cases were travel-related. - 48% of the notified cases were Roma. - The low notification rate of shigellosis during the period 2020-2021 may be attributed to the COVID-19 pandemic.
+- The notification rate of shigellosis in Greece is low. - Based on data for the 2004-2024 period: - The mean annual number of reported cases was low (62, SD=27.7). - The notification rate of the disease had a statistically significant seasonal trend; the mean monthly notification rate increased during summer months, reaching a peak in August (p<0.001). - The disease was more frequently reported among children, especially in the age group of 0-4 years. - 8.5% of the cases were travel related. - 47% of the notified cases were Roma. - The low notification rate of shigellosis during the period 2020-2021 may be attributed to the COVID-19 pandemic.